gghg1989/pxdot/readme.md

 - **Animations** - build your animations with onion skinning, bones, or a mix of both!
 Load bone animations from blender and render them out as pixel art!

-- **Command Pallete** - Similar to most text editors, you can type away commands to get things done faster.
+- **Command Palette** - Similar to most text editors, you can type away commands to get things done faster.

 - **Extensions** - Add more features with the extension api, make a custom brush script, generate some art procedurally, you name it!
 Our API features Type Definitions for your JavaScript or TypeScript code for autocomplete & code linting.